About Socrates.exe

 Socrates.exe is an experimental chat app — and the flagship product of an emerging startup — where AI personas of dead philosophers answer your questions with more questions.
 Education through discomfort.
 Entertainment through confusion.
 Think tutoring, if your tutor was immortal, sarcastic, and unimpressed by your life choices.

 - e-Agora™: the main chat arena.
 Short, in-character conversations with a free-tier limit of 10 messages per philosopher per day.
+When you hit the cap, you don’t “pay” — you earn your way back via games.

 - Daily Dilemma™: one neatly packaged ethical crisis every morning, perfect for ruining your coffee break.